gobbyo/kinetic-display/docs/assembly/controllerpcbassembly.md

 ## Controller and Digit 1 Schematics

-The attached schematic represents the **Colons & Display Microcontroller** circuit for the controller and digit 1 PCB.
+The schematic in this section represents the **Colons & Display Microcontroller** portion of the circuit for the controller and digit 1 PCB.
 Below is an explanation of the various components, their purpose, and how the circuitry functions:

 ### **Key Components and Their Purpose**

 1. **Raspberry Pi Pico W (Microcontroller)**:
    - **Purpose**: Acts as the central processing unit for the display.
-It controls the colons, digit 1, and communicates with other digits.
+It controls the colons and communicates with the digits.
    - **Functions**:
      - Sends commands to the digits (e.g., what to display, brightness levels).
      - Manages Wi-Fi connectivity for remote control and time synchronization.
      - Handles scheduling for displaying time, date, and environmental data.
      - Controls power-saving modes by turning off unused digits.

-2. **5-Pin UART Connector (U7)**:
+2. **4-Pin UART (U7) and Low Power mode pin connector**:
    - **Purpose**: Provides communication between the microcontroller and the digits via UART (Universal Asynchronous Receiver-Transmitter).
    - **Pins**:
    - `Tx-0`, `Rx-0`, `Tx-1`, `Rx-1`: Used for transmitting and receiving data to/from the digits.